 Buffalo chicken wings are truly a three ingredient recipe: ghee, hot sauce and wings.
 Feel free to substitute avocado oil or grapeseed oil for the ghee, but don’t be tempted to use butter which will smoke in the oven.
 You could also make a spicy version by adding 1/4-1/2 teaspoon cayenne, depending how much you want your lips to fall off.

-It’s best to cook the wings on a wire rack set over a baking sheet.
+It’s best to cook the wings on a wire rack set over a baking sheet to help them get nice and crispy.
 I suggest covering the baking sheet in foil for easy cleanup.
 If you have a convection setting on your oven, use it.
 Convection creates an even heat that crisps and cooks the chicken wings all around.
 If you’re using two pans, rotate them halfway through cooking, top to bottom and back to front.

 Buffalo Chicken Wings

-Preheat oven to 450 degrees.
-If you have convection, use it to keep the heat circulating in the oven.
-It will help make the skin of the chicken wings crispier.
+- Preheat oven to 450 degrees.
+If you have convection, use it to keep the heat moving around in the oven.

-In a small sauce pan over medium heat, warm the ghee and the hot sauce.
+- In a small sauce pan over medium heat, warm the ghee and the hot sauce.
 Add the cayenne if you're using it.
-Stir until the ghee melts.
-Set aside and let cook for 5-10 minutes.
+Stir until the the ghee melts.

-Roast the wings on the top rack of the oven for 20 minutes.
-Remove from the oven and baste with remaining sauce.
-Return to the oven.
+- Bake for 20 minutes.
+Remove from the oven and baste again with remaining sauce.
+Return to the oven, rotating so the pan that was on the top is now on the bottom rack.
 Cook for 15-20 more minutes, until the wings are golden brown with crispy edges.

-Serve with carrot and celery sticks and ranch or bleu cheese dressing on the side.
+- Serve with carrot and celery sticks and ranch dressing on the side.